 This is the core modules that processes all feeds and takes care of the storage.
-It's where most of the logic lies. fast feed parser that offloads tasks to plugins and commands it derives from the base feedparser.FeedParserDict but forces the element to have a name, which is the unique name for that feed in the feed2exec.feeds.FeedManager.
-We also add convenience functions to parse (in parallel) and normalize feed items.
+It's where most of the logic lies. fast feed parser that offloads tasks to plugins and commands this is a "controller" in a "model-view-controller" pattern. it derives the "model" (feed2exec.feeds.
+FeedConfStorage) for simplicity's sake, and there is no real "view" (except maybe main).